Keyfactor/ejbca-k8s-csr-signer/docs/getting-started.markdown

     helm install ejbca-k8s-csr-signer ejbca-k8s/ejbca-k8s-csr-signer \
         -f override.yaml
     ```

+###### :pushpin: Wildcards are **NOT** supported in the `signerNames` field.
+If you want to allow all signers, do not specify any signer names.

+###### :pushpin: The EJBCA K8s CSR signer uses the `SelfSubjectAccessReview` API to determine if the user has permission to sign the CSR.
+If the user does not have permission, the signer will ignore the CSR.

 ### 4. Create a new CertificateSigningRequest resource with the provided sample
-A [sample CSR object file](../sample.yaml) is provided to getting started.
+A [sample CSR object file](../sample/sample.yaml) is provided to getting started.
 Create a new CSR resource using the following command.
 The `request` field contains a Base64 encoded PKCS#10 PEM encoded certificate.
 ```shell
 kubectl apply -f sample/sample.yaml kubectl get csr